Military of the Ottoman Empire: Efforts for a new system (1826–1858)

-The main theme of this period was disbanding the Janissary, which happened in 1826, and changing the military culture.
+The main theme of this period was disbanding the Janissaries, which happened in 1826, an event that had heavily changed the empire’s military culture.
 The major event is "Vaka-ı Hayriye" translated as Auspicious Incident.
 The military units formed were used in the Crimean War, the Russo-Turkish War (1877–1878), and the Greco-Turkish War (1897).

 The failed efforts of a new system date before 1826.
 Sultan Selim III formed the Nizam-ı Cedid army (Nizam-ı Cedid meaning New Order) in the late 18th century and early 19th century.
 This was the first serious attempt to transform the Ottoman military forces into a modern army.
 However, the Nizam-ı Cedid was short-lived, dissolving after the abdication of Selim III in 1807.

 Sultan Mahmud II, Selim III's successor and nephew, who was a great reformer, disbanded the Janissaries in 1826 with so-called known as "Vaka-ı Hayriye" (the auspicious incident).

 The Asakir-i Mansure-i Muhammediye was established, as a contemporary modern army.

 Egypt, as part of the empire, also underwent drastic military changes during Muhammad Ali Pasha's reign.
 The two largest military reforms were the effective practices of indoctrination and surveillance, which dramatically changed the way the military was both conducted by the leadership and also perceived by the rest of society.
 New military law codes resulted in isolation, extreme surveillance, and severe punishments to enforce obedience.
 The Pasha's goal was to create a high regard for the law and strict obedience stemming from sincere want.
 This shift from direct control by bodily punishment to indirect control through strict law enforcement aimed to make the soldiers' lives predictable, thus creating a more manageable military for the Pasha.